department-of-veterans-affairs/vets-api-clients/README.md

 ## Further Assistance

 If you have any questions or need further assistance, please visit our [support page](https://developer.va.gov/support), where you can contact us and peruse the FAQs.
-You will receive a human reply within 24 hours.
+You will receive a human reply within one business day.

 ## Incident and Outage Awareness (Statuspage)